Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 All information is sent to Sciensano using FHIR documents.
 These [FHIR documents](https://www.hl7.org/fhir/documents.html) are defined as: _FHIR resources can be used to build documents that represent a composition: a coherent set of information that is a statement of healthcare information, including clinical observations and services.
 A document is an immutable set of resources with a fixed presentation that is authored and/or attested by humans, organizations and devices._

 All FHIR documents have the same structure.
-The document itself is a `Bundle` resource of type `document`.
+The document itself is a `Bundle` resource of type = `document`.
 The first resource within the Bundle is always a `Composition` resource, then followed by a series of other resources, which are referenced within the Composition resource.

-Using FHIR documents have a few implications:

-Data is pushed from data source to data consumer.
-As the data is defined in a Data Collection Definition and can be different depending on the use case, it need to be persisted as a group.

-A FHIR document is used to provide context and clearance regarding the DCD.
-It tells a story regarding the DCD.
+The composition is the foundation of the doucment.
+It:

+ - provides identity and its purpose, and sets the context of the document
+ - carries key information such as the subject and author, and who attests to the document
+ - divides the document up into a series of sections, each with their own narrative

 A Composition profile, derived from the LaboratoryTestResult or ClinicalReportResearch Composition profiles is used.
 It points to relevant DCD profiles, can add constraints and add additional clinical concepts.
-The Composition is split in relevant sections, each containing relevant codes.
+The Composition is split in relevant sections, each containing representive codes.
 Textual guidance is provided on which information is expected at what section.
 This also includes selection and filter rules.

 The Composition is relatively easy to build and author, but also provides control on what is exchanged.